Ast1Kaan/ToasterBoosterX/README.md

 - [ ] GPU temperature monitoring
 - [ ] Auto-boost on game launch detection
 - [ ] Scheduled cleanup tasks

 ---

+## 📄 License

+MIT License — free to use, modify, and distribute.

+---